danilvpetrov/entain/README.md

 make run-racing
 ```

-The following environment variables can be used to configure the gateway:
+The following environment variables can be used to configure the service:

-- `LISTEN_ADDR` - address to listen on (default: `:9000`)
+- `LISTEN_ADDR` - address to listen on (default: `localhost:9000`)
 - `RACING_DB_PATH` - path to the racing database (default: `artefacts/racing.db`)
 - `DEBUG` - enable debug logging (default: `false`)

-### Calling the service through API Gateway
+### Calling racing service through API Gateway

 Once the gateway and racing service are running, you can call the service using
 `curl` or any HTTP client in a separate terminal window/tab.
 Provided that the
-default address of the gateway is still `:8000`, you can use the following
+default address of the gateway is still `localhost:8000`, you can use the
-command:
+following command:

 ```bash
 curl -i -X GET http://localhost:8000/v1/races